TomerFi/aioswitcher/docs/usage.md

 ## API

+### Type1 API (Switcher Plug, V2, Touch, V4)

-We can use the API to gain the following capabilities:
+We can use the Type1 API to gain the following capabilities:

 - Get the current state
 - Turn on and off
 - Set the name